Tobin Bell: 2014–present: Later work and return to the Saw franchise

 In March 2014, Bell played the antagonist Seth in Victor Salva's horror film Dark House.
-It received generally negative reviews.
 The following month he was featured in an episode of Criminal Minds, playing a farmer from West Virginia.
 In the comedy Manson Family Vacation Bell plays a guy who is one of Charlie Manson's followers and lives on his old property in Death Valley.
-It premiered at South by Southwest in March 2015 to positive reviews with Variety pointing out Bell's "creepy gravitas" take on the role.
+It premiered at South by Southwest in March 2015 to positive reviews with Variety pointing out the "creepy gravitas" with which Bell portrayed the role.